My Garage

 Mercury Cougar issues group into cooling and sealing, oil leak control, and ignition safety.
 In engine cooling, the Cougar with plastic intake manifold can crack.
 Coolant seeps from the front passage, then overheating appears at idle.
 Watch for low coolant warnings and sweet exhaust odor from steam.
 Confirm with a pressure test and visual dye, then replace the intake manifold.
 Upgraded designs add a metal front passage to prevent repeat failures.
 For lubrication control, the Mercury Cougar may leak at the valve cover gasket.
 Oil collects on the heads and smells on the hot manifold.
 Clean mating surfaces, verify crankcase ventilation, and install a new valve cover gasket.
 Retorque fasteners in sequence, then recheck for residue after heat soak.
 In electrical safety, some Mercury Cougar models need the updated ignition switch.
 Old switches overheat, risk melting, and cause intermittent stalls or equipment loss.
 Inspect connectors for discoloration and verify good grounds before replacement.
 Install the revised ignition switch and confirm starting and charging stability.
 Finish with a road test so the Mercury Cougar runs cool and leak free.
 The Cougar should idle smoothly, show steady temperatures, and keep warnings off.

-Mercury Cougar Parts Questions & Answers
+Mercury Cougar Parts and Q&A

 • Q: How to service the water pump on those equipped with a 2.0L engine on Mercury Cougar?